Master of Environmental Management

 9. Up to 9 credits of Professional Knowledge and skills PSM core courses selected in collaboration with the student’s advisor and approved by the program’s graduate director.

-10. Internship/Applied project defense proposal: students will complete a written and oral presentation to introduce and defend their Internship/Applied project.
+10. Internship or Applied project defense proposal: students will complete a written and oral presentation to introduce and defend their Internship or Applied project.
 These will occur no later than one month before leaving for the internship or beginning working on the applied project and will entail a written description and an oral presentation of their intended internship/M.E.M. project.

 11. Preparation of a comprehensive written report of the internship/applied project with an appropriate organization.
 The written report will be in the form of an Independent Study Report, following the guidelines and procedures set by the School of Graduate Studies.